 3DSL's® miscible model assumes that the gas component is miscible with the oil phase at all pressures resulting in an oleic phase that contains both oil and gas components.
 The gas component can also dissolve into the water phase which is useful for CO2 simulations.

 The extent of miscibility: how much of the gas component actually dissolves into the oleic phase (or water phase) is governed by a parameter omega (w).
 If w=1 then all the gas present resides in the oleic phase and the system is a two-phase (oleic + water phase) system.
 If w=0 then all the gas present resided in the gas phase and the systems becomes identical to the immiscible model and is three phase (oil/gas/water).
 For w-values between 0 and 1, the system is a three-phase system (oleic/gas/water).
 There is a free gas phase, but the gas saturation is smaller than it would be in the pure immiscible model. w is also a function of the total oil & gas mass fractions present in a grid cell and is described by a second variable beta (B).
 In other words, the amount of gas that can dissolved into the oil phase is also a function of how much oil is present.
+Alternatively, it is possible to set a maximum solubility which is related to (B).
 See Thiele et al, 2002 in our Publications Section.
 See the technical appendix of the 3DSL® manual for a detailed description of the model and equations.

 3DSL's® blackoil model is the standard blackoil model used in many finite difference simulators.
 This means that it is compressible and allows gas to either come out of solution or dissolve into the oil depending on the amount of gas present and the pressure of the system.
 Alternatively, if Rs is zero, a dead-oil, compressible model can be used.